 However, efforts to speed vaccine development to address the ongoing COVID-19 pandemic have not sacrificed scientific standards, integrity of the vaccine review process, or safety.

 Q What does Emergency Use Authorization mean?

-At this time, the Moderna, and Johnson and Johnson (Janssen) vaccines have received Emergency Use Authorization (EUA) from the FDA.
-Pfizer has received EUA for ages 5-15.
+At this time, the Johnson and Johnson (Janssen) vaccine has received Emergency Use Authorization (EUA) from the FDA.
+Pfizer has received EUA for ages 6 months-15 years.
 According to the FDA, an EUA is a mechanism to facilitate the availability and use of medical countermeasures, including vaccines, during public health emergencies, such as the current COVID-19 pandemic.
 Under an EUA, the FDA may allow the use of unapproved medical products, or unapproved uses of approved medical products in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions when certain statutory criteria have been met, including that there are no adequate, approved, and available alternatives.
 Taking into consideration input from the FDA, manufacturers decide whether and when to submit an EUA request to the FDA.
 Once submitted, the FDA evaluates an EUA request and determines whether the relevant statutory criteria are met, taking into account the totality of the scientific evidence about the vaccine that is available to FDA.

 After Receiving the Vaccine

 Q Following receiving the vaccination, if I develop symptoms, how do I know if these are side effects or indicators of COVID-19?